Mmodarre/pi-gen/README.md

 This repo modified the original repo to:
 1. Enable SSH
 1. Changed first Username to `EdgeUser` and password `Azure`
-1. Set WiFi SSID to `mehdi` and Password to `Azure1234567`
+1. Set WiFi SSID to `EdgeAP` and Password to `Azure1234567`
 1. SKIP file added to Stages 3 to 5 to only build Raspbian Lite image
-1. If you build directly using `build.sh` on a 64bit system the resulting Raspbian Buster image will have issues with CA certificates (There is currently an issue open on this in the original repo).
+1. If you build directly using `build.sh` on a 64bit system the resulting Raspbian Buster image will have issues with CA certificates (There is currently an issue open on this in the original repo See https://github.com/RPi-Distro/pi-gen/issues/271).
    As such I recommend either using the Docker build approach or use a 32bit VM for build.